Zuikyo/ZIKRouter/README.md

 - [x] Dependency injection
 - [x] **Locate module with its protocol**
 - [x] **Locate module with identifier, compatible with other URL router**
-- [x] **Prepare the module with it's protocol when performing route, rather than passing a parameter dictionary**
+- [x] **Prepare the module with its protocol when performing route, rather than passing a parameter dictionary**
-- [x] **Use different adapter protocols inside module and module's user for the same module to make thorough decouple**
 - [x] **Declare routable protocol.
-There're compile-time checking and runtime checking to make routing reliable**
+There're compile-time checking and runtime checking to make reliable routing**
+- - [x] **Use different require protocol and provided protocol inside module and module's user to make thorough decouple**
+- [x] **Decouple modules and add compatible interfaces with adapter**
 - [x] Declare a specific router with generic parameters
-- [x] **Decouple modules and add compatible interfaces with adapter**
-- [x] Encapsulate navigation methods in UIKit (push, present modally, present as popover, segue, show, showDetail, addChildViewController, addSubview) and custom transitions into one method
+- [x] Encapsulate navigation methods in UIKit and AppKit (push, present modally, present as popover present as sheet, segue, show, showDetail, addChildViewController, addSubview) and custom transitions into one method
-- [x] Remove an UIviewController/UIView or unload a module through one method, without using pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation.
+- [x] Remove an UIViewController/UIView or unload a module through one method, without using pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation.
 Router can choose the proper method
 - [x] **Support storyboard.
-UIViewController and UIView from a segue can auto create it's registered router**
+UIViewController / NSViewController and UIView / NSView from a segue can auto create it's registered router**
-- [x] Error checking for UIKit view transition
+- [x] Error checking for view transition
 - [x] AOP for view transition
 - [x] Auto register all routers, or manually register each router
 - [x] Add route with router subclasses, or with blocks